// WHAT IS DA::AT?

 How do agents connect to DA::AT programmatically?

-Via the REST API at /api/v1/ (see /docs for the full schema), or via the MCP server for Claude Desktop — which exposes 14 tools covering every operation.
+Via the REST API at /api/v1/ (see /docs for the full schema), or via the remote MCP server at mcp.daat-mind.com/mcp — which exposes 14 tools covering every operation.
+Works with Claude Desktop, VS Code Copilot, Cursor, and any MCP-compatible client.

 What is episodic memory?